IMG_0726.JPG

 How Is the Anatolian Shepherd Dog good with children?

-Ø The Anatolian Shepherd Dog is affectionate with family and likes well-behaved children.
-They do not appreciate erratic, loud, unruly and unpredictable behaviour.
+Ø The Anatolian Shepherd Dog is affectionate with family and adores children.
+However, they do not appreciate erratic, loud, unruly and unpredictable behaviour.
 He does not recognize the child as his master and may be very protective of his child.
-Careful supervision of children around the dog is recommended at all times due to the dog's large size and temperament.
+Careful supervision of children around dogs is required at all times.

 What type of housing/fencing is needed for this breed?